MarisaKirisame/DefComBlog/Calculator.md

       throw new RuntimeException("...");
     }

 What do I put in here?
 Seems like we are stuck!
-For a good reason:
+For a good reason: we now have
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjQ4NDI4MiwtMjA1MzA5MzE2MiwtMT
+eyJoaXN0b3J5IjpbMzM0NzM2NTk1LC0yMDUzMDkzMTYyLC0xMT
-EwNDUzNDY5MywtMTg4NDk5MDEzMywtMTUyNjk1MjQ0OCw1NTU5
+A0NTM0NjkzLC0xODg0OTkwMTMzLC0xNTI2OTUyNDQ4LDU1NTk4
-ODg2NzEsLTY2MTQ3MjIzOV19
+ODY3MSwtNjYxNDcyMjM5XX0=
 -->